microsoft/XmlNotepad/docs/help/overview.md

 The current file being edited.
 This is also a convenient place to enter an HTTP address for editing an online XML file.

 ### XSL Output Tab
-This tab contains a web browser rendered view of the HTML output from an associated XSLT transformation.
+The [XSLT Output tab](xslt.md) contains a web browser rendered view of the HTML output from an associated XSLT transformation.
 XSLT transforms are defined when your XML documents contains an `xml-stylesheet` processing instruction.

 ### Node Values
 The view on the right shows the text value of the adjacent node in the tree view.
 For element nodes that have children it shows a light blue band because the text is in the child nodes.